wultra/mtoken-sdk-ios/README.md

 - Approves or rejects operations with PowerAuth transaction signing.
 - Registers an existing PowerAuth activation to receive push notifications.

+Remarks:

+- This library does not contain any UI.
-_Note: We also provide an [Android version of this library](https://github.com/wultra/mtoken-sdk-android)._
+- We also provide an [Android version of this library](https://github.com/wultra/mtoken-sdk-android).

 ## Integration Tutorials
 - [SDK Integration](docs/SDK-Integration.md)